"We Have 3 Seconds": Survivors Describe The Horrors Of The Boulder Massacre

 On Monday afternoon, Sarah Moonshadow was shopping for groceries with her son when a gunman opened fire.
-Ten people were shot and killed in Boulder, CO, while she was inside King Soopers grocery store.
+Ten people were shot and killed in Boulder, Colorado, while she was inside King Soopers supermarket.
 One of them was police officer Eric Talley, who arrived at the scene first.
 Moonshadow said she timed the shots in order to determine when to flee for safety.

 Advertisement